-To switch on the R&S ZND
+To switch on the R&S ZNB/ZNBT

 Switch the AC power switch to position I (On).
-The AC power switch is located in the upper part of the rear panel, together with the mains connector; see Chapter 4.2, "Rear panel", on page 29.
+The AC power switch is located in the upper part of the rear panel, together with the mains connector and the fuse drawer (R&S ZNBT only; see Chapter 4.3, "Rear panel R&S ZNB", on page 37 or Chapter 4.4, "Rear panel R&S ZNBT", on page 39).
 After power-on, the analyzer automatically goes to standby or ready state, depending on the state of the standby toggle key at the front panel when the instrument was switched off last time.

-If necessary, press the standby toggle key on the front panel to switch the instrument to ready state.
+2. If necessary, press the standby toggle key on the front panel to switch the instrument to ready state.